AlexanderLindholt/TweenPlus/documentation/global-tweens-and-networking/packets.md

 Then drag the `Packet` module (the network library) inside of this new module.

 The `Packets` module shall contain all of the packet definitions.\
-It's crucial that you include these exact packets in the module for the Tween+ networking to work:
+It’s crucial that you include these exact packets in the module for the Tween+ networking to work:

 ```lua
 local Packet = require(script.Packet)